-wedding photography - improving your shooting workflow
+Wedding photography - improving your shooting workflow

-The same goes for this article mainly intended to help 2nd photographers improve their shooting workflow.
+These articles with tips are just as relevant for any area of photography.
 The techniques here are applicable to any field or level of photography.
 I feel so strongly about the advice here, that I'd go as far to say that the further Read more inside...

 Camera technique can be distilled into a few elements:

-composition & framing, including lens choice
+- composition & framing, including lens choice

-timing of the photograph, ie that moment
+- timing of the photograph, ie that moment

-choice of aperture (for depth of field)
+- choice of aperture (for depth of field)